MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-H-Maritime-Security/part-105-Maritime-Security-Facilities/subpart-B-Facility-Security-Requirements/section-105.200.md

 (5) Ensure that the facility operates in compliance with the approved FSP;

-(6) Ensure that the Transportation Worker Identification Credential (TWIC) program is properly implemented as set forth in this subchpter, including -
+(6) Ensure that the Transportation Worker Identification Credential (TWIC) program is properly implemented as set forth in this subchapter, including—

 (i) Ensuring that only individuals who hold a TWIC and are authorized to be in the secure area in accordance with the FSP are permitted to serve as an escort;